Skip to main content

 This raw, semi-autobiographical debut tells the story of the unnamed protagonist’s childhood and a night with his former lover.
 It takes the reader through an emotional landscape that’s reminiscent of Ocean Vuong and Douglas Stuart.
 In cinematic scenes, Angelo Tijssens depicts the pain and longing of a life spent searching.

-• The Monster Lake
+• The Monster in the Lake

-The Monster Lake
+The Monster in the Lake

-The Monster Lake
+The Monster in the Lake

 Another gorgeous Timmers spectacle, full of captivating details.